wp-plugins/aesop-story-engine/README.txt

 * Initial Release

 == Changelog ==

+= 1.3.1 =
+* Fix array syntax issues when using PHP versions prior to 5.4

 = 1.3 =
 * NEW - Freshly designed user interface with light color scheme to match WordPress design patterns